100+ video editing terms you need to know

 Slug refers to a piece of empty black footage or blank audio.

 A smash cut is a sudden, dramatic cut from one scene to another.
-Smash cuts usually happen unexpectedly and present a disparity from the original scene to the new one with a dramatic shift in tone.
+Smash cuts usually happen unexpectedly and present a stark contrast between scenes.
+They’re often accompanied by dramatic shifts in tone.

-The sound mix is sound that has been professionally edited and balanced.
+A sound mix is any audio that’s been professionally edited and properly balanced.

-A split screen is when two or more images are on the screen at the same time.
+A split screen is when two or more images appear on the screen side by side.
+Typically the screen is divided in half, but a split screen can also show multiple subjects at once.

 Stems